 Trips and Leadership Program Instructor

-As a leadership program instructor, your role is as a mentor and coach as teens learn different leadership styles through wilderness adventures over multiple-week sessions.
-These programs are designed for teenagers and involve wilderness trip leading and in-camp leadership instruction.
-Someone who has experience and enjoys working with teenagers is ideal to lead these programs.
-Participants learn leadership styles, communication skills, and group building, as well as more detailed environmental education and ethics.
+The UMaine 4-H Centers at Tanglewood and Blueberry Cove provide environmentally focused summer camps for youth in Lincolnville and Tenants Harbor.
+Programs emphasize community living, respect for others, fun, safety, responsibility, and the joy of being a part of the natural world.
+As a leadership program instructor, you will serve as a mentor and coach as teens learn different leadership styles through wilderness adventures over multiple-week sessions.
+Programs will focus on leadership styles, communication skills, group building, and environmental education and ethics.
 To be effective, instructors must have a genuine interest in building their capacity as a positive role model through teaching applicable hard skills needed to find success in the back-country while applying best leadership practices.

-- Supervise and ensure the safety of campers at all times; facilitate group conflicts and strive to encourage problem-solving and decision-making; live-in and supervise cabin of up to 6 program participants of same gender.
+- Supervise and ensure the safety of campers at all times; mediate group conflicts and strive to encourage problem-solving and decision-making; live in and supervise cabin of up to 6 program participants of same gender.

 - Drive 12 passenger vans (sometimes with canoe trailer) to program sites with participants and other staff.

 - Evaluate program regularly with Director.

 - Related experience working with teenagers and teaching in the outdoors

 - Substantial camping/backpacking/canoeing experience